xHappenZ/cyascon/README.md

   * `setupAead`:
     The setup file to create a python module for Ascon hashing.

+  * `ascon_permutations.c`:
+    Contains the C implementation of the permutations.

+  * `ascon_buffering.c`:
+    Contains the implementation of the buffering, necessary for the streaming mode.

+  * `ascon.h`, `ascon_internal.h`
+    Header files for the C implementation.

 Command for the setup of the Python module: `python3 setup.py build_ext --inplace`